Career Development Awards

 Call for Proposals - Career Development Awards

-The Office of Faculty Affairs is pleased to announce the tenth round of awards to help junior (pre-tenure) tenure-track faculty members increase their exposure to colleagues at other institutions who can be collaborators and mentors.
+The Office of Faculty Affairs is pleased to announce the eleventh round of awards to help pre-tenure tenure-track faculty members increase their exposure to colleagues at other institutions who can be collaborators and mentors.
 Such connections can be extremely important to academic success as they can bring diverse perspectives to campus and help develop collaborative and interdisciplinary projects.

 Drexel’s Career Development Awards provide up to $6,000 for early-career, tenure-track faculty to develop mentors or networks, nationally or internationally, to create long-term collaborations.
-Tenure-track faculty members who will be reviewed for tenure after June 30, 2019 are eligible to apply.
+Tenure-track faculty members who will be reviewed for tenure after June 30, 2020 are eligible to apply.
 Projects that foster advancement of faculty members in diverse or underrepresented groups are especially encouraged.
-No funding is available for course release, student support or for research involving animal or human subjects that requires review by either an Institutional Animal Care and Use Committee (IACUC) or an Institutional Review Board (IRB).
-The award period is July 1, 2018 to June 30, 2019.
-Awards will be announced in March 2018.
+No funding is available for course release, and projects involving animal or human subjects must have prior approval by either Drexel’s Institutional Animal Care and Use Committee (IACUC) or Drexel’s Institutional Review Board (IRB).
+The award period is July 1, 2019 to June 30, 2020.
+Awards will be announced in April 2019.

 Possible Initiatives Include (but are not limited to):